-ROSCOE COLLEGIATE HIGH SCHOOL MISSION:
+ROSCOE COLLEGIATE HIGH SCHOOL MISSION

-Roscoe Collegiate High School through partnerships with TSTC and WTC will provide each student with an accelerated, rigorous and blended education leading to an Associate Degree or as many college credit hours as possible along with a STEM endorsement in the Biomedical or Engineering track, upon graduation.
-The staff is committed to providing personalized and supportive instruction that will enable students to meet the high academic standards of state assessments, college entrance exams and the requirements of college curriculum.
+Through partnerships with TSTC and WTC, Roscoe Collegiate High School will provide each student with the opportunity to receive an accelerated, rigorous, and blended education leading to an Associate Degree (or as many college credit hours as possible), Industry Based Certificate, or a higher education certificate.
+Additionally upon graduation, students will have the opportunity to earn a STEM, Arts and Humanities, Business and Industry, Multidisciplinary Studies, and/or Public Service endorsement.
+The staff is committed to providing personalized and supportive instruction that will enable students to meet the high academic standards of state assessments, college expectations, and success in the workforce.